Beyond Frosting » Recipes » Desserts » Cupcakes » Lemon Blueberry Cupcakes

 2. Remove the centers using a cupcake corer.
 Save the tops of the cupcakes to the side.

 3. Use a spoon to fill the center of each cupcake with the blueberry filling.
-Gently push the top of the cupcake back on top of the filling and frost.
+Gently push the top of the cupcake back on top of the filling and then frost the cupcake.

 Notes